“Sweet swinging starfish, what did you do?”

 She would not panic.
 She’d taken crisis classes and was even certified to act in case of an earthquake.
 Whatever had happened, whatever that idiot had done, she could handle it.
 Patty clenched her fists, straightened her back, and marched toward the stockroom like an executioner.

 Hoping to catch Tay in the act (of what, she dared not think), she slammed the stockroom door open.

 Tay was not there.
 Neither was the void.
 In their place stood a golden man.

 He wore the kind of loincloth Patty associated with movies about Aztecs.
 His hair was straight, black, and blunt-cut at his well-defined shoulders.
 Gold and black feathers lined the backs of his arms and legs.

 Something about his eyes was off, but she couldn’t place what it was because he was looking at her, unblinking, unmoving apart from each slow breath.

-Patty suddenly felt oddly… unprepared.
-Less than a good offering.
-She was out of shape, and wore too much clothing, and although her cardio wasn’t shabby, she knew she’d barely provide enough blood for the –
+Patty suddenly felt oddly unprepared.
+She was not a good offering.
+She was out of shape, and hid too much of her skin, and although her cardio wasn’t shabby, she knew she’d barely provide enough blood for the—

 “English,” he said, adapting with frightening speed.